HomeInsuranceVacation Rental / Short-Term Rental Insurance

 Is Airbnb Host Protection Insurance enough?

-No. Airbnb's Host Protection Insurance provides some liability coverage but contains significant gaps.
-It excludes certain property types, has caps on coverage amounts, and may not cover incidents involving non-guests or events outside the rental period.
-It also doesn't cover damage to your property or personal belongings.
-A dedicated vacation rental policy from an A-rated carrier fills these gaps.
+No. It has caps, excludes certain property types, and may not cover things outside the rental period or non-guest third parties.
+It also doesn't cover damage to your own property or belongings.
+A dedicated short-term rental policy fills those gaps.

 Do I need a business license for my vacation rental in Washington?

-In most Washington jurisdictions, yes.
+Usually yes.
 Seattle requires an STR operator license.
-Many counties and cities require short-term rental permits.
-You also need to register with the WA Department of Revenue for tax collection purposes.
-Operating without required licenses can result in fines and may void your insurance coverage if a loss occurs while operating illegally.
+Many counties and cities require their own short-term rental permits.
+You also need to register with the WA Department of Revenue for taxes.
+Operating without the right licenses can void your insurance if something happens.

 How much does vacation rental insurance cost in WA?